Thursday, April 24, 2025

 I have used this approach with regulated complaint teams when service levels dropped, FOS escalations increased, or complaints kept bouncing between case handlers with no clear ownership.

-How the Fishbone Diagram and Five Whys work together
+How the Fishbone Diagram and 5 Whys work together

 Let’s look at an example:

-Why? → Too many cases for the team leaders to review
+Why? → All cases must be escalated to team leaders to review and take ages

 Fishbone Diagram categories for complaint handling